WalaaElbishlawy/SmartStoreApp/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

-## Additional Resources
+## 🛠️Tech stack

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+- Angular CLI version 20.3.1.
+- TypeScript
+- Bootstrap V5.3